Enter your zip code above to find your hardiness zone, plants available for your area, and your estimated ship date.

 To the left, you'll find all the topics covered in this Plant Manual.
 Select a topic to read its information.

 Hardy, even in temperatures as low as -30ºF.
-This lovely, seed grown produces crops of appealing English-type walnuts.
+This lovely, seed-grown tree produces crops of crunchy English-type walnuts.
 Heat-tolerant.
-Bears in 4-7 years.
-Matures to be 30-40' tall.
 Ripens in October.
 Seedling.
-Best pollinators: another Carpathian English, Stark® Champion™ English or Lake English.
+For proper pollination, plant two seedlings or a grafted English walnut variety.

 The best way to succeed is to plan before you plant.
 Let’s discuss location: Do you know where you want to plant your new nut trees?
 Avoid many future problems by considering all aspects of the planting spot, such as: